Top Best Light Meters for Landscape (2021)

 - The button is exposed and prone to automatic power on

+This is the incident light meter for outdoor shooting.
+It’s preferred by government agencies to ensure compliance with public safety ordinances.
 It can also measure white LED lighting.
 It has easy to read display with overload indicator and auto power off function.

 - Can measure extreme environmental light levels